-Kai is an accomplished data analyst, curriculum researcher and licensed principal in the state of Colorado.
+Kai is an accomplished data analyst, curriculum researcher and licensed administrator in the state of Colorado.
 He was a founding teacher at a charter school in urban Denver that successfully closed the achievement gap in both minority and English language learner populations.
 He has classroom and leadership experience in both charter and district settings, including experience in and recognition for his work in a turnaround school.

 Kai has curricular expertise and has consulted with schools on curricular decisions, including developing, implementing, and overseeing a writing curriculum that led to consistent and meaningful gains on state assessments for multiple years, He continues to research and recommend curricula for developing charter schools, using collected achievement data from Colorado Schoolview and empirical, peer-reviewed sources in academia

 Lori Parker, Secretary

 Lori is a Licensed Clinical Social Worker, since 1994, specializing in working with high risk families with children with emotional, behavior, intellectual or developmental difficulties.
 She has provided assessment and mental health treatment services to children and families since the beginning of her career in 1989, as well as provided trainings in many areas including: risk assessment, working with difficult families, child development, grief and loss, child welfare services, cultural outreach, special education (IDEA and IEP’s) and intellectual and developmental disabilities.
 Lori served as a Child Welfare Trainer with the Butler Institute for Families at DU through Co Department of Human Service contract for 17 years.
 Lori considers herself a child and family advocate.
 Lori currently works for the Aurora Mental Health Center as a Child and Family Therapist and for the THRIVE Center as Parent Advisor, connecting families to community resources and helping them navigate special education services.